BrunoFay/ShoppingCart-online-Store/README.md

 The goal was to make an e-commerce using the Mercado Livre API.

 ## Lessons learned:
-- Rotas com BrowserRouter,switch, link.
+- BrowserRouter, switch, link.
 - Prop Drilling
-- Consumo de api
+- API consumption
-- Metodologia ágil
+- Agile methodology
-- Css grid/flexbox
+- css grid/flexbox

 ## To view a video of the project, click on the image below !